kaiser1711/Boltzmann-machine-learning/README.md

 # Boltzmann-machine-learning
-Boltzmann machine learning for probabilistic computing
+This repository shows a simple implementation of the Boltzmann machine learning rule for fully visible Boltzmann machines.
+See for example http://www.scholarpedia.org/article/Boltzmann_machine for more information.